surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 **Shape** parameter (comes in the form of a menu) is very important and is worth explaining in more detail, as it allows you to choose the source used for the Alias algorithm.

-In addition to the more regular shapes (such as Sine, Ramp, Pulse and Noise), Surge's audio input can be also used.
+In addition to the more regular shapes (such as Sine, Ramp, Pulse and Noise), Surge XT's audio input can be also used.

 Going further, there is Additive, which allows you to create a custom waveform by adjusting amplitudes of up to 16 harmonics, accessible by clicking on the Edit button that appears in this mode: